polterguy/lizzie/docs/perfect-software.md

 impossible to find bugs in it.
 The reasons for this is quite simple in fact.
 All bugs are dependent upon code to exist.
-If you eliminate the code, there can be no bugs, and Lizzie contains almost no code - Just like the above chess pussle contains almost no pieces ...
+If you eliminate the code, there can be no bugs, and Lizzie contains almost no code - Just like the above chess pussle contains almost no pieces.
+So even though Lizzie is _"immature"_ in its age, it is still probably highly mature in its mind, simply because it has almost no moving parts.

 **No code, no bugs, no problems!**